CHILDREN’S DAY TREATMENT PROGRAM

 A full day of outpatient mental health treatment for children and adolescents to learn, build, and practice skills to use in their school and home.

-Children’s Day Treatment is a non-residential program that offers a full day of outpatient mental health treatment for adolescents ages 8-14.
+Children’s Day Treatment is a non-residential program that offers a full day of outpatient mental health treatment for adolescents ages 8-14 depending on location.
 The program provides clinical diagnostic assessment and treatment services on a level of intensity equal to an inpatient program, but on less than a 24-hour basis.
-The program serves 16 children with a mental health diagnosis who are currently having difficulty maintaining successful behavior in a regular school setting, being disruptive in the community, and/or experiencing difficulty functioning within the family.
+The program serves children with a mental health diagnosis who are currently having difficulty maintaining successful behavior in a regular school setting, being disruptive in the community, and/or experiencing difficulty functioning within the family.
 The program provides a level of care that enables stabilization of the child’s emotional and behavioral disturbance with a therapeutically supported diversion from inpatient care.

 - Goal of the Program: restore a level of functioning that enables the child to successfully return to a regular school setting, re-enter the community and improve the family functioning.

 - Mental health concerns addressed can include: anger management, impulse control, social skills, self-esteem and decision-making are specifically targeted for improvement.

 - Treatment: individualized and focused on the child’s response during the treatment program hours, as well as the continuity and transfer of skills at home and in the community.